bshouse/KubernetesGitLab/README.md

-### Auto-Grading with Continuous Integration

-These are the resources I used for the exercise.

 #### kubernetes-gitlab
 This folder contains my Alpha build script (gcloud-build.sh) that was used to deploy GitLab on Google Cloud Platform (GCP).
 You will also find the namespace & deployment descriptors.